History & Traditions

 Back to Top ↑

 The University continues record growth with 8,049 students from 44 states and 32 foreign countries enrolled in Fall 2006.
 The freshman class has an entering SAT score of 1,047 and an average high school GPA of 3.32, topping national averages in both categories.
 The University’s operating budget tops $110 million, 12 percent of which comes from state appropriations.
-Ground is broken for Adkins Field House following a $1.8 million gift from Charlotte businessmen and twin brothers Mark and Will Adkins, representing the largest pledge ever received from alumni.
+Ground is broken for the Athletics Field House.

 David A. DeCenzo takes office as the second president of Coastal Carolina University on May 7, 2007.
 His formal inauguration – built around the theme "Dawning of a New Tomorrow" – is held Sept.
 14. The new president appoints a Strategic Planning Steering Committee comprising all University stakeholders to examine and refine the University's mission, establish priorities, and link strategic direction to budgeting and assessment.
 The total number of alumni since 1993 reaches 10,129.
 The annual economic impact of the University tops $225 million.
 The University hosts the Big South Undergraduate Research Symposium, the first academic conference for Big South member schools.